 Detection times are based on the time you last took the drug.
 Taking multiple doses over a period of several hours can lengthen the detection window.

-Research suggests that molly’s metabolites can stay in your body for up to six days.
+Research suggests that molly’s metabolites can stay in your body five days after the initial dose.
 However, they usually aren’t measured on conventional drug tests.

-Molly is absorbed, broken down, and eliminated faster or slower depending on a number of factors.
-This includes the overall amount ingested and whether it’s taken in single or multiple doses.
+Molly is absorbed, broken down, and eliminated faster or slower depending on several factors.
+These include the overall amount ingested and whether it’s taken in single or multiple doses.

-Finally, a number of individual factors are known to affect drug metabolism.
+Finally, a variety of individual factors can affect drug metabolism.
 These include:

 - kidney function